與寵物同行

 Add your pet to your domestic flight booking

-If you have a domestic flight booked with Air New Zealand, please call our contact centre to let us know you'd like to add a pet to your booking.
+If you have a domestic flight booked with Air New Zealand, please complete this form to request that your pet is added to your booking.
 You will need the following information:

 If your booking is for a regional route and includes more than one pet carrier per person, you'll need to pre-book your pets to travel as cargo due to the space limitations of our smaller turbo-prop aircraft.